 “I guess I’ve come to think of this song, and maybe the album as a whole, as sort of a signal or a beacon,” Senft reflects.
 “A place for people to hopefully gather and join their ponds and swim together.”

-Experience the full record via our below stream, and peek inside Darlingside’s Fish Pond Fish with Atwood Magazine as Dave Senft goes track-by-track through the music and lyrics of the band’s third album!
+Experience the full record via our below stream, and peek inside Darlingside’s Fish Pond Fish with Atwood Magazine as Dave Senft goes track-by-track through the music and lyrics of the band’s fourth album!